-Receiving broken transmitters from overseas ministries is nothing new for our engineers at SonSet Solutions (formerly the HCJB Global Technology Center).
+Receiving broken transmitters from overseas ministries is nothing new for our engineers at SonSet Solutions.
 Repairing transmitters is part of what we do to aid ministry radio stations around the world.
 There was particular urgency, however, in the repair of a transmitter we recently received.

 Radio ELWA’s shortwave transmitter in Liberia stopped working.
 Radio ELWA has been a trusted voice and vital communications tool in Liberia for 60 years.
 It has been the only shortwave radio covering all of Liberia reaching into Sierra Leone and Guinea as well.
 In addition to broadcasting gospel programming, Radio ELWA has been assisting with public-service communications which have included, more recently, Ebola education.
 ELWA’s 130-acre campus also includes a hospital and the largest Ebola clinic in the country.